fxrobin/fxrobin.github.io/_drafts/quarkus-jpa-graal.md

 Enum value Genre.EDUCATION is mapped to "education" Enum value Genre.FIGHTING is mapped to "fighting"
 Enum value Genre.PINBALL is mapped to "pinball"
-Enum value Genre.PLATEFORM is mapped to "plateform" Enum value Genre.REFLEXION is mapped to "reflexion" Enum value Genre.RPG is mapped to "rpg"
+Enum value Genre.PLATFORM is mapped to "platform"
+Enum value Genre.REFLEXION is mapped to "reflexion" Enum value Genre.RPG is mapped to "rpg"
 Enum value Genre.SHOOT_THEM_UP is mapped to "shoot-them-up"